Chiba Prefecture [千葉県]

-Chiba is the the prefecture located east of Tokyo Metropolis.
+Chiba Prefecture is the prefecture located east of Tokyo Metropolis.

-The southen half of the prefecture is Boso Peninsula.
-The west
+The southen half of the prefecture is Bôsô Peninsula.

-Chiba Prefecture is almost flat, and the highest mountain is only 408 meters high.
+Chiba Prefecture is almost flat, and the highest mountain is only 408 meters high in this wide area.

-The northweat part of the prefecture including Chiba city is formed the east part of Tokyo metropolitan area, then many population is concentrated in this area.
+The northwest part of the prefecture including Chiba city is formed the east part of Tokyo metropolitan area.

-In other areas, pastoral farm lands and forests spread.
+In other areas, rural areas and forests spread.

 There are some seaside resorts along the southeast coast, so many sea-goers visit here in summer.

-Between Tokyo and Chiba city, many trains of JR and Keisei Line run
+Between Tokyo and Chiba city, many trains of JR and Keisei Railway run frequently.

 Also between Narita Airport and Tokyo, many limited expresses and expressway buses are operated.